datajerk/ctf-write-ups/volgactf2022quals/mafia/README.md

 Just write out the ROP chain as the index 0 string, and exit to exploit.

 > You may need to run a few times to get the flag.
+See `exploit1a.py` below.

 Output: